Neurology-Psychiatry Combined Residency

 Undergraduate: Colgate University Medical

-Medical School: George Washington University - Elective for Visiting Medical Students
+Medical School: University of Texas Rio Grande Valley - Elective for Visiting Medical Students

 The Neuropsychiatry Visiting Elective introduces students to several clinical settings at the interface of neurology and psychiatry.
-Students train with specialists in neuropsychiatry, behavioral neurology, movement disorders neurology, neuroimmunology, epileptology, and neuropsychology.
-They learn about the diagnosis and treatment of patients living with Alzheimer’s, frontotemporal dementias, Lewy body diseases, focal and generalized epilepsy, demyelinating diseases, autoimmune encephalitides, and functional neurological disorders, to name a few.
-Students rotate through outpatient clinics and our state-of-the-art epilepsy monitoring unit.
+Students train with specialists in neuropsychiatry, behavioral neurology, movement disorders, neuroimmunology, epileptology, and neuropsychology.
+They learn about the diagnosis and treatment of patients living with Alzheimer’s, frontotemporal dementias, Lewy body diseases, focal and generalized epilepsy, demyelinating diseases, autoimmune encephalitides, traumatic brain injuries, neurodevelopmental disorders, and functional neurological disorders, to name a few.
+Students rotate through outpatient clinics and our state-of-the-art epilepsy monitoring unit as well.

 More details: Visiting Medical Students: Student Support Services - UT Southwestern, Dallas, TX